NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 In Swift, the simplest form of a closure that can capture values is a nested function, written within the body of another function.
 A nested function can capture any of its outer function’s arguments and can also capture any constants and variables defined within the outer function.

-Here’s an example of a function called `makeIncrementor`, which contains a nested function called `incrementor`.
-The nested `incrementor` function captures two values, `runningTotal` and `amount`, from its surrounding context.
-After capturing these values, `incrementor` is returned by `makeIncrementor` as a closure that increments `runningTotal` by `amount` each time it is called.
+Here’s an example of a function called `makeIncrementer`, which contains a nested function called `incrementer`.
+The nested `incrementer` function captures two values, `runningTotal` and `amount`, from its surrounding context.
+After capturing these values, `incrementer` is returned by `makeIncrementer` as a closure that increments `runningTotal` by `amount` each time it is called.

-  1. `func makeIncrementor(forIncrement amount: Int) -> () -> Int {`
+  1. `func makeIncrementer(forIncrement amount: Int) -> () -> Int {`
   2. ` var runningTotal = 0`
-  3. ` func incrementor() -> Int {`
+  3. ` func incrementer() -> Int {`
   4. ` runningTotal += amount`
   5. ` return runningTotal`
   6. ` }`
-  7. ` return incrementor`
+  7. ` return incrementer`
   8. `}`

-The return type of `makeIncrementor` is `() -> Int`.
+The return type of `makeIncrementer` is `() -> Int`.
 This means that it returns a _function_, rather than a simple value.
 The function it returns has no parameters, and returns an `Int` value each time it is called.
 To learn how functions can return other functions, see Function Types as Return Types.

-The `makeIncrementor` function defines an integer variable called `runningTotal`, to store the current running total of the incrementor that will be returned.
+The `makeIncrementer` function defines an integer variable called `runningTotal`, to store the current running total of the incrementer that will be returned.
 This variable is initialized with a value of `0`.

-The `makeIncrementor` function has a single `Int` parameter with an external name of `forIncrement`, and a local name of `amount`.
-The argument value passed to this parameter specifies how much `runningTotal` should be incremented by each time the returned incrementor function is called.
+The `makeIncrementer` function has a single `Int` parameter with an external name of `forIncrement`, and a local name of `amount`.
+The argument value passed to this parameter specifies how much `runningTotal` should be incremented by each time the returned incrementer function is called.

-`makeIncrementor` defines a nested function called `incrementor`, which performs the actual incrementing.
+`makeIncrementer` defines a nested function called `incrementer`, which performs the actual incrementing.
 This function simply adds `amount` to `runningTotal`, and returns the result.

-When considered in isolation, the nested `incrementor` function might seem unusual:
+When considered in isolation, the nested `incrementer` function might seem unusual:

-  1. `func incrementor() -> Int {`
+  1. `func incrementer() -> Int {`
   2. ` runningTotal += amount`
   3. ` return runningTotal`
   4. `}`

-The `incrementor` function doesn’t have any parameters, and yet it refers to `runningTotal` and `amount` from within its function body.
+The `incrementer` function doesn’t have any parameters, and yet it refers to `runningTotal` and `amount` from within its function body.
 It does this by capturing the _existing_ values of `runningTotal` and `amount` from its surrounding function and using them within its own function body.

-Because it does not modify `amount`, `incrementor` actually captures and stores a _copy_ of the value stored in `amount`.
-This value is stored along with the new `incrementor` function.
+Because it does not modify `amount`, `incrementer` actually captures and stores a _copy_ of the value stored in `amount`.
+This value is stored along with the new `incrementer` function.

-However, because it modifies the `runningTotal` variable each time it is called, `incrementor` captures a _reference_ to the current `runningTotal` variable, and not just a copy of its initial value.
-Capturing a reference ensures that `runningTotal` does not disappear when the call to `makeIncrementor` ends, and ensures that `runningTotal` will continue to be available the next time that the incrementor function is called.
+However, because it modifies the `runningTotal` variable each time it is called, `incrementer` captures a _reference_ to the current `runningTotal` variable, and not just a copy of its initial value.
+Capturing a reference ensures that `runningTotal` does not disappear when the call to `makeIncrementer` ends, and ensures that `runningTotal` will continue to be available the next time that the incrementer function is called.

 Note

 Swift determines what should be captured by reference and what should be copied by value.
-You don’t need to annotate `amount` or `runningTotal` to say that they can be used within the nested `incrementor` function.
-Swift also handles all memory management involved in disposing of `runningTotal` when it is no longer needed by the incrementor function.
+You don’t need to annotate `amount` or `runningTotal` to say that they can be used within the nested `incrementer` function.
+Swift also handles all memory management involved in disposing of `runningTotal` when it is no longer needed by the incrementer function.

-Here’s an example of `makeIncrementor` in action:
+Here’s an example of `makeIncrementer` in action:

-  1. `let incrementByTen = makeIncrementor(forIncrement: 10)`
+  1. `let incrementByTen = makeIncrementer(forIncrement: 10)`

-This example sets a constant called `incrementByTen` to refer to an incrementor function that adds `10` to its `runningTotal` variable each time it is called.
+This example sets a constant called `incrementByTen` to refer to an incrementer function that adds `10` to its `runningTotal` variable each time it is called.
 Calling the function multiple times shows this behavior in action:

   1. `incrementByTen()`
   2. `// returns a value of 10`